ruuda/blog/posts/on-benchmarking.md

 but not whether that 90% of the data in between the 0.05 and 0.95-quantile is distributed evenly between the outliers, or highly clustered in between.
-Of course you can include more quantiles in between to get a more accurate description of the distribution, but the point was to condense the data down to a few numbers.
+Of course you can include more quantiles to get a more accurate description of the distribution, but the point was to condense the data down to a few numbers.
-Another caveat of quantiles is that you need sufficient data to be able to reliably compute extreme quantiles:
+A caveat of quantiles is that you need sufficient data to be able to reliably compute extreme quantiles:
-If you have less than 100 data points, the 0.01-quantile must be estimated, rather than computed, from the data.
+If you have less than 100 data points, the 0.01-quantile must be estimated from the data, rather than computed.
-And even if you have that many data points, extreme quantiles are very sensitive to noise.
+And even if you have that many data points, extreme quantiles are sensitive to noise.
 The 0.5-quantile on the other hand is very stable and insensitive to outliers even for few data points.